About

 We pay Imagination Library (IL) for books mailed to children we enroll in our IL Programs along with all other costs of our nonprofit organization.

-Because Literacy is a civil right.
+We believe Literacy is a civil right.

-Imagination Library is a low-barrier to program — a child qualifies for based only on their age and home address.
+Imagination Library is a low-barrier to program — a child qualifies for based only on their age and home address. (we love that

 Board of Directors